A guide to the best Canadian ETFs

 Canadians are wading through a lot of uncertainty, which is why there has been so much interest in fixed income ETFs, says Erin Allen, vice president for ETF online distribution for BMO Global Asset Management.

 The BMO Monthly Income ETF has a fixed income that comes from bonds, dividend ETFs and covered call ETFs, adding in corporate bonds as well.Invest in ETFs

 For those worried about fixed income, the TD Q Canadian Dividend ETF might be an excellent option.

 With a distribution yield at 3.87% at the time of writing, the ETF focuses on companies that provide dividend growth, as well as long-term profitability.
 It invests primarily in Canada, with a mix of sectors including financial services, energy, basic materials, industrial services and telecoms.

-Investors in this scenario could turn to the iShares Core MSCI Canadian Quality Dividend Index ETF, which offers a defensive position and consistent income, currently with a 4.01% yield at the time of writing.
+Investors in this scenario could turn to the iShares Core MSCI Canadian Quality Dividend Index ETF, which offers a defensive position and consistent income.

 If you are in it for the long haul, Vanguard Global Aggregate Bond Index ETF is a good option.
 With a benchmark of 25,000 bonds, the ETF covers whole global bonds, with an average maturity of 10 years.